mp-092 - mp-092 - Medical Policies

 Medical Policy Group, February 2020 (6): Updates to Key Points and Governing Bodies.

-Medical Policy Group, August 2021 (6): Updates to Key Points and References.
+Medical Policy Group, August 2022 (6): Reviewed by consensus.
+Updates to Key Points and References.
+No new published peer-reviewed literature available that would alter the coverage statement in this policy.

 This medical policy is not an authorization, certification, explanation of benefits, or a contract.
 Eligibility and benefits are determined on a case-by-case basis according to the terms of the member’s plan in effect as of the date services are rendered.
 All medical policies are based on (i) research of current medical literature and (ii) review of common medical practices in the treatment and diagnosis of disease as of the date hereof.
 Physicians and other providers are solely responsible for all aspects of medical care and treatment, including the type, quality, and levels of care and treatment.